AlaskaAirlines/AuroDocsSite/src/content/markdown/home.md

       </ul>
       <p>Following these guidelines, every new request, and even bug reports, can be judged fairly and prioritized appropriately.</p>
       <auro-header level="3" display="500">Pull Requests</auro-header>
       <p>For pull requests, our SLA is the same.
-Please allow up to 24 hours for solicited code changes that are associated with an approved issue.
+Please allow up to 48 hours for solicited code changes that are associated with an approved issue.
 If the pull request is unsolicited and not associated with an approved issue, please allow up to 72 hours for a response.
 To help expedite this process, please submit an issue for review prior to submitting a pull request. </p>
       <p>Please see our <auro-hyperlink href="/contributing" relative>Auro Design System Contributing Guidelines</auro-hyperlink> for more information.</p>
     </div>
   </auro-accordion>
   <auro-accordion id="getStarted" chromeless noProfile>
-    <span slot="trigger">Q: Does Auro use LitElement?</span>
+    <span slot="trigger">Q: What tech does Auro use?</span>
     <div class="lightText">
-      <p>Yes.
-LitElement is the base class that all Auro custom elements are built upon.
+      <p>LitElement is the base class that all Auro custom elements are built upon.
 Auro currently supports <auro-hyperlink target="_blank" href="https://www.npmjs.com/package/lit-element/v/2.5.1">Lit-element v2.5.1</auro-hyperlink>.
-There is a plan to convert all current custom elements to the new <auro-hyperlink target="_blank" href="https://lit.dev/">Lit 2.0 spec</auro-hyperlink> by the end of 2022.</p>
+There is a plan to convert all current custom elements to the new <auro-hyperlink target="_blank" href="https://lit.dev/">Lit 2.0 spec</auro-hyperlink> by the end of 2023.</p>
+      <p>LitElement is "Interoperable & future-ready".
+Meaning that while we use LitElement as our base technology, we are not constrained by it's use.
+For a full list of all the platforms LitElement supports, please see <auro-hyperlink target="_blank" href="https://custom-elements-everywhere.com/">Custom Elements Everywhere</auro-hyperlink>.</p>
     </div>
   </auro-accordion>
   <auro-accordion id="getStarted" chromeless noProfile>